 The action comes thick and fast and the onslaught of soldiers never ceases.
 Oops, I died!!

-Oh no, evil Reptilons are hell-bent on destroying us and have taken hold of Planet X. They've enslaved the human population and forced them to build a robot army for an invasion.
-Jake and Duke are two heroes with a simple plan: destroy as many robots as possible, trash the computers, rescue every cute girl and save the day.
+Oh no, evil Reptilons are hell-bent on destroying us humans and have taken hold of Planet X. They've enslaved much of the population and forced them to build a robot army for an invasion.
+Jake and Duke are two heroes with a simple plan: destroy as many robots as possible, trash the computers, rescue every cute girl, and save the day.

-All this is going on whilst Planet X constantly spawns new enemy robots.
+All this is going on whilst Planet X constantly spawns enemy robots.
 Yes, the alien hoard is relentless so you better be quick on the trigger otherwise you will be overrun.
-It's insane, so let's check out some screenshots of the intro...
+It's insane, but it works.
+It's like you're living a B-Movie yourself!

 Grab a raygun and fight back!

-A canal stage appears after a few levels which offer extra bonuses but aren't essential to your overall progress and I wasn't too eager about it anyhow.
+There are bonus stages along a canal route that appear after a few levels with extra bonuses.
+Not essential to your overall progress and I wasn't too eager about them.
 The big Reptilon boss will first seem an impossible opponent but there is a cunning way to avoid it by using a few bombs and a little joystick waggling!!
 Just ask me if you need any help.

 I know, I know, you wanna see some more screenshots from the intro.
 Well, you're in luck...